 - Nuclear power plants

-Nickel is the base element for superalloys, which are are a group of nickel, iron–nickel and cobalt alloys used in jet engines.
-These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness and dimensional stability at temperatures much higher than the other aerospace structural materials.
+Nickel is the base element for superalloys, a group of nickel, iron-nickel, and cobalt alloys used in jet engines.
+These metals have excellent resistance to thermal creep deformation and retain their stiffness, strength, toughness, and dimensional stability at temperatures much higher than the other aerospace structural materials.

 Types of Superalloys

-There are three main categories that are jointly called superalloys as mentioned below. they posses high level of temperature insensitivity or stability and are widely used as base materials for high temperature applications.
+Three main categories are jointly called superalloys, as mentioned below.
+They possess a high-temperature insensitivity or stability level and are widely used as base materials for high-temperature applications.

 - Iron – Nickel-based Superalloys.
-Fe-based superalloys have showed creep and oxidation resistance similar to that of Ni-based superalloys, while being far less expensive to produce.
-The most important class of this group are those alloys that are strengthened by an intermetallic compound precipitation in an FCC matrix.
+Fe-based superalloys have shown creep and oxidation resistance similar to Ni-based superalloys while being far less expensive to produce.
+The most important class of this group are those alloys that are strengthened by intermetallic compound precipitation in an FCC matrix.

 - Cobalt-based Superalloys.
 This class of alloys is relatively new.
 In 2006, Sato et al. discovered a new phase in the Co–Al–W system.
 Unlike other superalloys, cobalt-base alloys are characterized by a solid-solution-strengthened austenitic (fcc) matrix in which a small quantity of carbide is distributed.
 While not used commercially to the extent of Ni-based superalloys, alloying elements found in research Co-based alloys are C, Cr, W, Ni, Ti, Al, Ir, and Ta.
-They possess better weldability and thermal fatigue resistance as compared to nickel based alloy.
-Moreover, they have excellent corrosion resistance at high temperatures (980-1100 °C) because of their higher chromium contents.
+They possess better weldability and thermal fatigue resistance as compared to nickel-based alloy.
+Moreover, their higher chromium contents have excellent corrosion resistance at high temperatures (980-1100 °C).

-These alloys are generally used at temperature above 450°C, as at these temperatures ordinary steel and titanium alloys are losing their strengths, also corrosion is common in steels at this temperature.
+These alloys are generally used at temperatures above 450°C, as at these temperatures, ordinary steel and titanium alloys are losing their strengths.
+Also, corrosion is common in steels at this temperature.

-Creep resistance of materials can be influenced by many factors such as diffusivity, precipitate and grain size.
+The creep resistance of materials can be influenced by many factors such as diffusivity, precipitate, and grain size.
 In general, there are three general ways to prevent creep in metal.
-One way is to use higher melting point metals, the second way is to use materials with greater grain size and the third way is to use alloying.
+One way is to use higher melting point metals, the second is to use materials with greater grain size, and the third is to use alloying.
 Body-centered cubic (BCC) metals are less creep resistant in high temperatures.
-Therefore, superalloys (typically face-centered cubic austenitic alloys) based on Co, Ni, and Fe are capable of being engineered to be highly resistant to creep, and have thus arisen as an ideal material in high-temperature environments.
+Therefore, superalloys (typically face-centered cubic austenitic alloys) based on Co, Ni, and Fe can be engineered to be highly resistant to creep and have thus arisen as an ideal material in high-temperature environments.

 Inconel 718 – Nickel-based Superalloy

-In general, Inconel is a registered trademark of Special Metals for a family of austenitic nickel-chromium-based superalloys.
-Inconel 718 is a nickel-based superalloy that possesses high strength properties and resistance to elevated temperatures.
-It also demonstrates remarkable protection against corrosion and oxidation.
-Inconel’s high temperature strength is developed by solid solution strengthening or precipitation hardening, depending on the alloy.
-Inconel 718 is composed of 55% nickel, 21% chromium, 6% iron, and small amounts of manganese, carbon, and copper.
+Inconel is a registered trademark of Special Metals for a family of austenitic nickel-chromium-based superalloys.
+Inconel 718 is a nickel-based superalloy with high strength properties and resistance to elevated temperatures, and it also demonstrates remarkable protection against corrosion and oxidation.
+Inconel’s high-temperature strength is developed by solid solution strengthening or precipitation hardening, depending on the alloy.
+Inconel 718 comprises 55% nickel, 21% chromium, 6% iron, and small amounts of manganese, carbon, and copper.

 Common uses of superalloys are in the aerospace and some other high-technology industries.
 With the combination of corrosion resistance and material strength in the face of extreme heat, this kind of superalloy works well in the nuclear industry.
 Some nuclear plants use nickel-based superalloys for the reactor core, control rod, and similar parts.
-In nuclear industry, especially low-cobalt superalloys (due to possible activation of cobalt-59) are used.
-Some of structural parts of nuclear fuel assemblies, such as top and bottom nozzle, may be produced from superalloys such as Inconel.
-Spacing grids are usually made of a corrosion-resistant material with low absorption cross section for thermal neutrons, usually zirconium alloy (~ 0.18 × 10–24 cm2).
-First and last spacing grid may be also made of low-cobalt Inconel, which is a superalloy well suited for service in extreme environments subjected to pressure and heat.
+Low-cobalt superalloys (due to possible activation of cobalt-59) are used in the nuclear industry.
+Some structural parts of nuclear fuel assemblies, such as top and bottom nozzle, may be produced from superalloys such as Inconel.
+Spacing grids are usually made of corrosion-resistant material with a low absorption cross section for thermal neutrons, zirconium alloy (~ 0.18 × 10–24 cm2).
+The first and last spacing grid may also be made of low-cobalt Inconel, a superalloy well suited for service in extreme environments subjected to pressure and heat.

-One of the most serious metallurgical problems and one that is a major concern in the nuclear industry is stress-corrosion cracking (SCC).
-Stress-corrosion cracking results from the combined action of an applied tensile stress and a corrosive environment, both influences are necessary.
+One of the most serious metallurgical problems and a major concern in the nuclear industry is stress-corrosion cracking (SCC).
+Stress-corrosion cracking results from the combined action of applied tensile stress and a corrosive environment, and both influences are necessary.
 SCC is a type of intergranular attack corrosion that occurs at the grain boundaries under tensile stress.
-Low alloy steels are less susceptible than high alloy steels, but they are subject to SCC in water containing chloride ions.
+Low alloy steels are less susceptible than high alloy steels but are subject to SCC in water containing chloride ions.
 Nickel-based alloys, however, are not effected by chloride or hydroxide ions.
-An example of a nickel-based alloy that is resistant to stress-corrosion cracking is Inconel.
+An example of a nickel-based alloy resistant to stress-corrosion cracking is Inconel.

 Properties of Superalloy – Inconel 718